-There are over 100 members of school staff, including teachers, key workers, learning progress assistants, learning supervisors, administrators, librarians, technicians and premises staff.
+There are over 170 members of school staff, including teachers, key workers, learning progress assistants, learning supervisors, administrators, librarians, technicians and premises staff.
 All staff are committed to working for the best interests of each individual student.

-"Pupils are exceptionally well cared for, especially the most vulnerable."
+"The school cares deeply for individual students, particularly the most vulnerable."